Davy Crockett (miniseries): Popularity

 According to historians Randy Roberts and James Olson, "by the end of the three shows, Fess Parker was very well known, the power of television was fully recognized, and Davy Crockett was the most famous frontiersman in American history".

 By the end of 1955, Americans had purchased over $300 million worth of Davy Crockett merchandise, including coonskin caps and bubble gum cards.
 Fess Parker later claimed he lost millions because a contract granting him a percentage of the merchandising sales was voided, as being with Walt Disney personally rather than Walt Disney Productions.

 The shows sparked heated debate, with many questioning whether Crockett was really deserving of the amount of attention that he was receiving.
 Later writers also questioned the series' historical accuracy.
 Nevertheless, the shows proved very popular.
 They were combined into a feature-length movie in the summer of 1955, and Parker and his co-star Buddy Ebsen toured the United States, Europe, and Japan.
 In the following years, Disney made less successful miniseries based on other historical American heroes including Elfego Baca, Texas John Slaughter, and Francis Marion.

+Awards

+The miniseries won an Emmy Award for Best Action or Adventure Series in 1956.

 Legacy

 The Davy Crockett shows were repeated on NBC in the 1960s after Disney had moved his program to that network.
 The 1960 repeats marked the first time that the programs had actually been shown in color on television.

 In 1971 Disneyland renamed their Indian War Canoes ride to Davy Crockett Explorer Canoes in reference to the miniseries, with the guides wearing the Coonskin caps.

+The miniseries was released on the Walt Disney Treasures: Davy Crockett - The Complete Televised Series limited tin DVD set on December 4, 2001.

+A five-episode 1988–1989 revival was made entitled The New Adventures of Davy Crockett, in which Tim Dunigan took over Fess Parker's role.
+In addition, Gary Grubbs played George Russel.
+Johnny Cash played an older Davy in a few scenes set before he went to Texas.
+The five episodes are listed here: